MakanAKaregar/RPR/README.md

 <code>sudo zerotier-cli join <YOUR_NETWORK_ID></code>

+If you don't see your new device in <code>my.zerotier.com</code>, the local ZeroTier identity or data may be corrupted.
+You can reset the identity, which will generate a new Node ID for your device.

+Reset the ZeroTier identity

+<code>sudo systemctl stop zerotier-one</code>

+<code>sudo rm -rf /var/lib/zerotier-one</code>

+<code>sudo systemctl start zerotier-one</code>

+Then:

+<code>sudo zerotier-cli join <YOUR_NETWORK_ID></code>

 6.2 GUI remote access (only BPi M5 or RPi 4):

 TeamViewer is pre-installed.
 To set up: